 - Create social media pages within two weeks

 Setting goals are an important part of strategizing.
-However, make sure the goals you set are realistic.
+Make sure the goals you set are realistic.

 Other Related Posts:

 - 9 Things I Learned in 9 Years of Being a Small Business Owner

 - 5 Ways to Know You’re Ready to Hire a Virtual Bookkeeper

 - How to Stay Motivated While You Build Your Business

 - 5 Reasons You Need to Outsource Bookkeeping